In Myanmar, journalists covering anti-coup protests fear for their lives

-Category: World Hits: 3A live-streamed video of a Myanmar journalist being attacked and shot at in his home by military authorities on the night of March 1 has gone viral, as Myanmar’s military junta violently cracked down on anti-coup demonstrators in the past few days with tear gas, live ammunition and mass arrests.
+Category: World Hits: 4A live-streamed video of a Myanmar journalist being attacked and shot at in his home by military authorities on the night of March 1 has gone viral, as Myanmar’s military junta violently cracked down on anti-coup demonstrators in the past few days with tear gas, live ammunition and mass arrests.
 Journalists in particular have found themselves increasingly targeted by security forces – at least nine are currently detained, and at least 30 have been arrested since the anti-coup protests began a month ago.

 Read more https://observers.france24.com/en/asia-pacific/20210304-in-myanmar-journalists-covering-anti-coup-protests-fear-for-their-lives